Create and use a Generic Type share

 sudo apt upgrade

-Install the client.
-The package name is “nfs-common”.
+Install the nfs client.
+On ubuntu repositories, the package name is “nfs-common”.

 sudo apt install nfs-common